8 Digital Marketing KPIs You Need to Know

 2) Click-Through Rate (CTR)

-In digital marketing, the click-through rate (CTR) describes how frequently an email, organic search result, or paid advertisement impression results in a “click-through” to a specific landing page.
+In digital marketing, the click-through rate (CTR) is a marketing metric that describes how frequently an email, organic search result, or paid advertisement impression results in a “click-through” to a specific landing page.

 CTR is used as a key performance indicator whenever an audience member is expected to engage with an email, advertisement, or search result.
 Typically a higher CTR means more people are advancing to the next stage in the customer journey.

 Email marketing applications like MailChimp are very useful for monitoring email marketing metrics like CTR.
 Business owners can also use Google Ads to measure their CTR from paid advertisements and the Google Search Console to access organic CTR.

 Conversions are perhaps the most important digital marketing KPI for measuring any marketing campaign’s success.
 A conversion happens whenever someone engaging with your marketing campaign purchases a product from your business, registers for a webinar, or fills out a lead form.

 The goal of any marketing campaign is to convert the target audience into business leads or paying customers.
 This is why your website conversion rate is a crucial KPI to track because they relate directly to the final outcome of your marketing campaign.

 In ecommerce, a conversion is counted when a visitor to your website completes a purchase.
 Conversions are also an important KPI in PPC advertising, where business owners must convert paid traffic into paying customers with targeted offers and effective landing pages to make a profit.